enzo-project/enzo-dev/doc/manual/source/physics/hydro_methods.rst

 0. PLM: **default**

-``UsePoissonDivergenceCleaning``:
+``UsePoissonDivergenceCleaning`` (external)
     Enables additional divergence cleaning by solving a Poisson equation.
-This works on top of the standard mixed hyperbolic/parabolic divergence cleaning and is in most cases not required.
+    This works on top of the standard mixed hyperbolic/parabolic divergence cleaning and is not necessary for the proper operation of the solver.
-Works on indiviual grids, i.e., it's *not* a global divergence purge.
+    This works on individual grids, i.e., it's *not* a global divergence purge.
     Use with care as this feature is not extensively tested.
+No recommendation about the use of this option is made by the developers at this time.
+    Method 1 and 2 are a failed experiment to do divergence cleaning using successive over relaxation.
+Method 3 uses conjugate gradient with a 2 cell stencil and Method 4 uses a 4 cell stencil.
+4 is more accurate but can lead to aliasing effects.

 Default: 0 (off)